developer-onizuka/istioAuth0/README.md

 ---
 1) No Bearer token in Browser.
 2) Client requests to Server.
 Not necessary to access Auth0 before it.
-3) Server responds to the request Client, because Server does not need to be controlled by auth0.
+3) Istio IngressG/W responds to the request Client, because Istio IngressG/W does not need to be controlled by auth0.

 ```
          #1.    #2.    #3.